-- Windows: In the taskbar, right-click [], and then click [Add new camera]. - Mac OS: In the menu bar, click [A], and then click [Add new camera]. - A list of cameras linked to CANON iMAGE GATEWAY is displayed.
-Choose the camera from which images are to be sent. - Once the camera is registered and the computer is ready to receive images, the icon changes to [].
+- Windows: In the taskbar, right-click [4], and then click [Add new camera]. - Mac OS: In the menu bar, click [Add new camera]. - A list of cameras linked to CANON iMAGE GATEWAY is displayed.
+Choose the camera from which images are to be sent. - Once the camera is registered and the computer is ready to receive images, the icon changes to [A].